What is an electric winch on a boat?

 related article

-> What is the difference between hook crane and electric hoist crane?
+> What is the difference between mobile crane and overhead crane?